maptime/durham/_posts/2015-09-02-first-meeting.md

 rsvp: https://www.facebook.com/events/459408244231758/
 ---

-To start of Maptime in Durham, let's have the first informal gathering to see who is interested.
+To start off Maptime in Durham, let's have the first informal gathering to see who is interested.
 We can talk about maps we like to create or look at.

 * Date: Wednesday 2nd September 2015
 * Time: 6pm to 7:45pm, or as late as the conversation goes